MonBoza/PierresTreats.Solution/README.md

 * MS TEST
 * Bootstrap
 * MySQL
-* MySWL Workbench
+* MySQL Workbench
 * EF Core
-* ASP Core MVC MSBuild
+* ASP.NET Core MVC
-* Authentication
+* Entity Framework Core Identity

 ## Description

 How to Use:

+User must first register to add update and view Treats and Flavors in this application.

+To Register:

+Simply click the register button put your email address and create a password, log in and enjoy!

 Treat Management:

-* Add new stylists by providing their name and specialties.
+* Add new treat by providing the name and quantity.
-* Edit existing stylist details as needed.
+* Edit existing treats details as needed.

 Flavor Management:

-* Add clients with their names, notes, and link them to specific stylists.Update client information as preferences or details change.
+* Add flavor by their names and link them to specific treat.
+Update flavor information as preferences change.

 Search Function:

-* Use the search bar to quickly find clients based on keywords.
+* Use the search button to quickly find treats or flavors based on keywords.
-* Enhance customer service by retrieving relevant information efficiently.

-Notes Section:

-* Leave and view notes for each client to personalize their salon experience.

-This salon management application is tailored to meet the unique needs of salon owners, providing a comprehensive solution for effective stylist and client management.
-Stay organized, enhance customer satisfaction, and elevate your salon operations with our user-friendly platform.

 ## Setup/Installation Requirements